Manages the end-to-end infringements system in Victoria

 Once they have tracked down a defendant, they demand payment of outstanding debt.

-For enquiries regarding criminal warrants, contact Fines Victoria, for enquiries about civil warrants, contact Sheriff’s Operations – Civil Support Section.
+For enquiries regarding warrants, contact Fines Victoria.
 (See 'Who's involved' for contact details.)

-Alternatively, you can visit the Sheriff's office location (External link) nearest to you in regional or metropolitan Victoria.
+Alternatively, you can visit the Sheriff's office locations (External link) nearest to you in regional or metropolitan Victoria.

 - Follow the Sheriff on Twitter (External link)